 The Secret of Face Yoga Is to Activate the Nerves

-Instead, do this once a day: Chew JAWPEER for a few minutes to increase blood flow to the facial muscles.
+Instead, do this at least once a day: Chew JAWPEER for a few minutes to increase blood flow to the facial muscles.
 Then press with your fingers to strengthen your unwanted wrinkles and facial furrows.
 Then try to counteract the pressure of the fingers with the muscles of the face.
 Try to smooth out the wrinkles with the facial muscles.
 At first, it is difficult, because the nerves that control the movements of the muscles have hardly been used.
 But JAWPEER increases the metabolism in the facial tissue.
 It activates the nerves and allows the muscles to gradually become stronger.

 The secret is that the skin of the face is attached to muscle threads.
 It allows us to show emotions with the face.
 Good facial yoga trains these muscles and makes them flexible.
 We have over 40 facial muscles that largely determine your appearance.
 The facial muscles are affected by both heritage and environment, and they can be trained.
 Everyone who goes to the gym knows that muscles respond well to exercise.
 You should also avoid the strong sun, unhealthy foods, and smoking to keep your skin elastic.